Apress/absolute-beginners-guide-python/README.md

 ## Errata & Updates

 See the file errata.md for more information on updates and corrections.
+See link https://github.com/Apress/absolute-beginners-guide-python/blob/main/errata.md